Azure/azure-iiot-opc-vault-service/README.md

 ### This repository contains the following:

+This repo contains all components required to run a CA in the Azure cloud for your OPC UA environment:

 * **ASP.Net Core Certificate Management Microservice** to manage certificates with Azure Key Vault and CosmosDB.
 * **ASP.Net Core Sample Application** as user interface for the Certificate Management Service.
 * **OPC UA .Net Standard GDS Server** for local OPC UA device connectivity to the cloud Certificate Management Service.

+A Powershell deployment script automatically builds and deploys the services to your subscription.
+By default, security is configured for a production system.

 ### Certificate Management Microservice Features
 1. Production ready certificate microservice based on C# with ASP.Net Core 2.1.